Facing Insurance Pushback After a Work Injury? A Workers’ Compensation Lawyer Can Step In

 Any individual or entity other than the employer who may have contributed to the employee’s injuries is considered a third party.
 The employee seeks third party liability when they make a claim against a third party to seek compensation for work-related injuries.

-Workers’ compensation insurance is in place to provide employees with financial compensation and medical coverage in exchange for an agreement not to file suit against the employer.
+Workers’ compensation coverage is in place to provide employees with financial compensation and coverage in exchange for an agreement not to file suit against the employer.
 It solely covers current medical expenses and income loss but does not cover long term losses of income.

 To make up for these limitations, the employee may choose to file a lawsuit against the third party, which differs from the workers’ compensation claim.
 The process to pursue a third-party liability claim begins with the institution of a lawsuit in the appropriate court and proceeds as if there were no pending workers’ compensation claim.